tatsuikeda/MultiSource-Video-Transcriber/README.md

 ## Usage

+1. Create a `urls.txt` file with video URLs (one per line), or enter URLs manually when prompted.

-1. Run the main script:
+2. Run the main script:
    ```
    python multisource_video_transcriber.py
    ```

-2. When prompted, enter the video URLs you want to process.
-These can be from various platforms, including but not limited to YouTube, Reddit, and Twitter.
-Press Enter without typing a URL to finish input.
+3. Choose your mode:
+   - Mode 1: Download and transcribe audio
+   - Mode 2: Download video only (QuickTime compatible MP4)

-3. Choose a Whisper model when prompted (1-5 for tiny, base, small, medium, or large).
+4. Choose a Whisper model when prompted (1-5 for tiny, base, small, medium, or large).

+5. Select a Firefox profile when prompted (for handling cookies and private videos).

-4. The script will download the audio, transcribe it using the selected Whisper model, and save the full transcript.
+6. The script will process your videos according to the selected mode.

-5. After processing, you'll see timing information about the transcription process.

-## Output
+## Output Files

-- The full transcript will be saved as `full_transcription.txt` in the `transcription_output` directory.
-- You can find the exact path of the transcript file in the console output at the end of the script execution.
-- A log file `transcription_debug.log` will be created with detailed information about the transcription process.
+Files are saved with consistent naming across platforms:

+- Videos: `video_output/uploader_videoID_title.mp4`
+- Audio: `transcription_output/uploader_videoID_title.m4a`
+- Transcripts: `transcription_output/uploader_videoID_title_transcript.txt`
+- Combined transcripts: `transcription_output/combined_transcription.txt`

+## Firefox Profile Handling

+The script automatically detects Firefox profiles and allows you to choose which profile to use for cookie handling.
+This enables:
+- Access to age-restricted content
+- Access to private videos (if you're logged in)
+- Better download speeds and reliability

 ## GPU Acceleration